maidens/ISMRM-2017/README.md

 # ISMRM-2017
-Code and data to generate figures from the abstract "Spatio-temporally constrained reconstruction for hyperpolarized carbon-13 MRI using kinetic models" that was ultimately not submitted.
+Code and data to generate figures from the abstract "Spatio-temporally constrained reconstruction for hyperpolarized carbon-13 MRI using kinetic models" submitted to the ISMRM Annual Meeting.

 Requires the following python packages:
 * numpy